jeesunikim/codeandfood-v01/about/index.md

 				<p>I came up with CODE &amp;&amp; FOOD while I was searching for a new domain to buy.
 I wanted my new domain to include the word, 'code', but also wanted to include something unrelated to code.
 I thought of Fullstack Academy of Code's founder, David Yang's quote on JavaScript Function Invocation - that function itself is like a recipe and its invocation is like an actual cooking that brings a result.</p>
 				<p>Code and food share a lot of similarities.
 One I can think of is that its barrier to entry is easy.
 People often start learning how to code or cook by copying what others are doing.</p>
 				<p>But its path isn't an easy one.
 Its difficulty comes in when its 'recipe' is removed from the process.
 When I began my HTML practice without the 'recipe', how often I made a mistake by typing 'link src' instead of 'link href' in the header.
 In cooking, I often made a mistake of both heating the meat and chopping the ingrendients at the same time, which often caused the meat to burn.</p>
-				<p>I started this blog to showcase my experiments on coding and cooking - relying less on other people's creation and relying more on my own creativity.</p>
+				<p>I started this blog to showcase my experiments on coding and cooking - relying less on other people's creation and more on my own creativity.</p>
-				<p>But most of all, I hope that - to some people - my blog is the reason how they started to code or(and) cook.</p>
+				<p>But most of all, I hope that this blog inspires you in some way...</p>
 		</div>
-		<h3>Important Life Events</h3>
+		<h3>To be where I am..</h3>
 			<ul class="achievements">
 				<li>
 					<strong>1998: </strong>Built a first website for the movie that I shouldn't have been watching at that age, <a href="http://www.imdb.com/title/tt0117571/?ref_=nv_sr_3" target="_blank">Scream</a>